 Marcia G. Ory, PhD, MPH

-Associate Vice President of Strategic Partnerships and Initiatives
+Associate Vice President of Strategic Partnerships and Initiatives, Health Science Center

-Regents and Distinguished Professor, Environmental and Occupational Health
+Regents and Distinguished Professor, Department of Environmental and Occupational Health, School of Public Health

 Marcia G. Ory, PhD, MPH, is a regents and distinguished professor for the Department Environmental and Occupational Health at the Texas A&M School of Public Health.
 With a long-standing interest in aging and public health, Dr. Ory is the founding director of the university-wide Center for Population Health and Aging, chair of the SPH Health and Wellness Committee and academic partner for the Community Research Center for Senior Health with Baylor Scott and White Health.
 She chairs the HSC Opioid Task Force, and is working with an interdisciplinary cross-campus group to foster innovative research, education and service projects emanating from the Health Sciences Center.
 She co-leads Healthy Texas, a new system-wide effort to examine strategies for promoting health and wellness for all Texans.